DHTMLX/docs-suite/docs/grid/usage.md

 ## Working with Grid in the TreeGrid mode

-For information on working with with Grid in the TreeGrid mode, read the [TreeGrid mode](grid/treegrid_mode.md#work-with-grid-in-the-treegrid-mode) guide.
+For information on working with Grid in the TreeGrid mode, read the [TreeGrid mode](grid/treegrid_mode.md#work-with-grid-in-the-treegrid-mode) guide.

 ## Working with columns and cells

-The API of DHTMLX Grid allows setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.
+The API of DHTMLX Grid allows you to set the configuration of columns, get an object of a particular column, and get the parameters of a cell.

 ### Setting columns configuration

-You can specify the configuration of Grid columns on the fly via the [](grid/api/grid_setcolumns_method.md) method.
+You can specify the configuration of Grid columns on the fly with the [](grid/api/grid_setcolumns_method.md) method.
 It takes an array with columns objects as a parameter.

 ~~~jsx
 grid.setColumns([